 Join us to explore how RSA Fellows are using the Heritage Index to inspire change in their communities in this third and final event of RSA Global's online series.

-The Index was developed following a two year, Heritage Lottery-funded RSA research project, to understand how best to strengthen links between heritage, community and identity.
+The Index was developed following a two year, Heritage Lottery-funded RSA research project, to understand how best to strengthen links between heritage, community, and identity.
 Fellows are now leading a network that brings together people involved at all levels of the heritage sector.
-The network aspire to work with Fellows and organisations in other countries, learning from different insights, practises and approaches—it will launch formally in January 2018, so do keep an eye on your inbox for further details.
+The network aspires to work with Fellows and organisations in other countries, learning from different insights, practices, and approaches—it will launch formally in January 2018, so do keep an eye on your inbox for further details.

-This online event is an opportunity to find out more about the Index, explore case-studies and how you might engage with and help shape the network.
+This online event is an opportunity to find out more about the Index, explore case-studies, and discover how you might engage with and help shape the network.

 If you have any access requirements or require any reasonable adjustments, please let the team know: email@example.com.